palomaborro/palomaborro/README.md

 <br />
-<p>I'm a Spanish developer currently looking por a position that can match my skills and learning some more React (I hope one day I love hooks)</p>
+<p>I'm a Spanish developer specialized on React.
+I've been part of projects that include clients such as Inditex or The Washington Post.
+You can consult my LinkedIn for more details.</p>
-<p>I am also passionate about music -maybe there's a future project related to that :eyes:-, comics and games and I'm always open to talk about anything!</p>
+<p>I am also passionate about music -and a drummer!-, comics and games and I'm always open to talk about anything</p>
 <p>You can check my latest project, <a href="https://find-me-a-comic.herokuapp.com/">Find Me A Comic</a>, a web app created using React and the Comic Vine API where you can share your favorite comic lists.</p>

 <p>